fkemps/FortiPoC-Toolkit-for-GCP/README.md

 -------------------------------------------------------

 This is your first time use of gcpcmd.sh and no preferences are set.
 Let's set them!
+NOTE: Make sure you have enabled the 'Compute Engine API' via the Google Cloud Console first!
 Would you like to have gcpcmd as a global command? y/n :

 Your initials e.g. fl                       : fl